On Ampersands And Standards

 I Love Regex, I Hate Regex

 I’ve been playing around with writing a mini-wiki that uses the full compliment of HTML as it’s syntax (instead of forcing me to learn yet another markup language) and use EditLive! for Java as the editor – eating ones own dog food and all that.
 Frankly, that’s the way a wiki should work, no messing around with mark up at all, just simple, easy to use WYSIWYG markup.
 Anyway, I wrote the back end in PHP since we don’t have any PHP examples in our SDK and I couldn’t be bothered working out why perl refused to install the MySQL drivers.
+Loading and saving from the database is simple enough, and I settled in to make the CamelCase works hyperlinks.
+The obvious answer: regex.
+The obvious problem: working out which regex expression to use (I don’t use regex often since I usually live in the land of custom automatons instead).
+I’ve wound up with:

 The Default Namespace

 Byron complains about what he calls a limitation of XPath.
 It’s not actually a limitation of XPath at all but rather a very common mistake people make when working with XML namespaces.
 Lets take a tour into the dark depths of XML namespaces to discover what’s really going on.
 Originally, XML didn’t have namespaces at all, every element was identified purely by it’s name.
-So the element <html> was known as html and the world was simple.
+So the element <html>

 The Curse Of Testing Text